vasilis-stylianou/vasilis-stylianou.github.io/_posts/2019-09-20-ML_Kaggle_Part1.md

 # Step 2: Feature Engineering

-To this end we would like to extend our set of features by engineering some new ones.
+Next we would like to extend our set of features by engineering some new ones.
 This process will allow us to isolate some key information from the existing features, and even highlight various patterns.
 All feature-engineering methods used in this post are contained in the python script  ```fraud_feat_engineering.py```.
 ```python
 from fraud_feat_engineering import *